madeofpendletonwool/PinePods/completed_todos.md

 - [x] Ugraded gloo::net to 0.6.0
 - [x] Upgraded openssl in src-tauri to 0.10.66
 - [x] Upgraded a few other rust depends to next minor version
+- [x] Added loading spinner to custom feed and implemented more clear success message
+- [x] Fixed postgres return issue on user_stats route
+- [x] Fixed postgres return issue on mfa return route
+- [] Fixed delete api key route for postgres
+- [] Implemented adjustment on all modals throughout the app so clicking outside them closes them (episode layout confiramtions missing yet - also test all login modals)
+- [] Implemented adjustment on all modals so that they overlap everything in the app (This was causing issues on small screens)
+- [] Added Confirmation dialog modal to podcast deletion on /podcasts layout page
+- [] Changed name of bt user to background_tasks to make the user more clear on api key settings display

 Version 0.6.3